grahamannett/yapslop/readme.md

 uv pip install -r csm/requirements.txt
 ```

-3. Additionally need `ffmpeg` installed and local files from `csm` as importable (if this is possible from pyproject.toml using uv please let me know, i am using mise with PYTHONPATH for the time being)
+3. Additionally need `ffmpeg` installed and local files from `csm` as importable (if this is possible from pyproject.toml using uv, I am unaware of how. instead i am using mise and setting PYTHONPATH to the csm directory such that there is ideally no changes to the original csm repo).

 ## Server Usage